pawelprzegon/DUR-Raports/README.md

       name: database-net
 ```

-## Running
+## Build and release

 After configuration to run app:

-if you don't allready runs Docker Desktop - do it now.\
+if you don't allready runs Docker Desktop - do it now.

 - Database:\
 database default backup timing is every hour.
 For change that edit "crontab" file inside localization "./cron/crontab".
 For more details visit [supercronic](https://github.com/aptible/supercronic).